 The central bank of India has kept inflation in check and has maintained independence, allowing it to cater to the needs of the economy.
 The current election, however, may see changes made to the running of the central bank.

 The challenges and uncertainties to consider when investing in India

 While there are many positives to investing in India, there are challenges to consider.
 One is the election.
 We do not yet know what the election outcome will bring in respect to the economy.
-Another challenge is the price to earnings ratio of stock.
+Another challenge is the relatively high price to earnings ratio of stocks.
 With the economy expected to double—even triple in size over the next twenty years—it is an excellent opportunity for corporate earnings growth.
 The problem is that investors know and expect growth, driving the price of the stock upwards.
-The stock is expensive, but perhaps quite worth it when considering the rate of economic growth.
+The India stock market is expensive, but perhaps it is worth it when considering the rate of economic growth.

-David also explores ways to keep your portfolio from becoming top-heavy in just one or two types of stock.
-He encourages the use of passive and active management and considers several firms worth considering when diversifying your portfolio.
-ETFs have done well, with an average return rate of 7% over the past five years.
-While there has been some immediate volatility, the results in the long-run are favorable.
+David also explores ways to invest in the India stock market utilizing both passive and active strategies.
+India ETFs have done well, with an average return rate of 7% over the past five years.
+While there has been some immediate volatility, the results in the long-run look favorable.
 Listen to the full episode for a deeper exploration of what firms and stocks to consider when investing in India.

-David encourages listeners to consider India as one piece of their global and emerging markets exposure.
+David encourages listeners to consider India as one piece of their global and emerging market exposure.
 The economy is growing and expected to be the fastest emerging market in the world over the next couple of decades.
-The democratic government may increase the volatility of the market, but the outcome of the election will be announced on May 23rd.
-Be sure to listen the whole way through for an insightful look at what makes India a judicious option—and what uncertainties to consider.
+The democratic elections may increase the volatility of the market, but the outcome of the election will be announced on May 23rd.
+Be sure to listen to the whole way through for an insightful look at what makes India a judicious option—and what uncertainties to consider.